sulfura3/cordova-plugin-firebasex/README.md

 If a notification message arrives while the app is in the background or inactive, it will be queued until the next time the app is resumed into the foreground.
 This is to ensure the Cordova application running in the Webview is in a state where it can receive the notification message.
 Upon resuming, each queued notification will be sent to the `onMessageReceived` callback without the `tap` property, indicating the message was received without user interaction.

+If you wish to attempt to immediately deliver the message payload to the `onMessageReceived` callback when the app is in the background or inactive (the default behaviour of this plugin prior to v18), you can set the `FIREBASE_MESSAGING_IMMEDIATE_PAYLOAD_DELIVERY` plugin variable to `true` at plugin install time:

+    cordova plugin add cordova-plugin-firebasex --variable FIREBASE_MESSAGING_IMMEDIATE_PAYLOAD_DELIVERY=true

+However there is no guarantee that the message will be delivered successfully, since the Cordova application running in the Webview may not be in a state where it can receive the notification message.

 In addition to the title and body of the notification message, Android system notifications support specification of the following notification settings: